 8. Question: How much is it to deliver the dome to my address?

-Answer: All our prices are available on our website.
-You simply add all of the items you plan to purchase to your cart, and the total will be your quote.
+Answer: All our prices are available on our website with included shipping for continental North American deliveries.
+You simply add all of the items, you plan to purchase, to your cart, and the total will be your quote.
 The price you pay includes delivery fees, custom duties, and other charges.

 9. Question: What is the difference if I install insulation between cover and frame or inside the frame of my dome tent?